African storytelling: Connecting Africa’s Past to the Present.

-The Enduring Power of African Storytelling
+The Enduring Power of African Storytelling: From Fire Circles to Digital Pages

 African storytelling has always been more than just entertainment; it is a tradition deeply rooted in history, identity, and resilience.
 From griots and elders to contemporary African writers, our stories shape how communities understand the world.
 How can we honour this tradition while reaching broader audiences in today’s globalised society?